aplsimple/mulster/README.md

 are ignored (being sort of comments).

-For example, applying the following fileini:
+For example, applying the following *fileini*:

     INFILE=modul1.tcl
     OUTFILE=modul2.tcl